 Through access real-time operational data, the fellow learns to separate signal from noise and make data driven conclusions and decisions.
 Fellows participate with obstetric anesthesiology leadership in implementing performance improvement projects based on need determined by analysis of adverse events and near misses, and also coordinate the multidisciplinary planning for the care of complex patients.

-During medical school, Dr. White spent an additional year obtaining an M.S. in Clinical Research Methods, subsequently producing several high-quality publications.
+During medical school, Dr. White spent an additional year obtaining an M.S. in clinical research methods, subsequently producing several high-quality publications.
 He has demonstrated impressive success and productivity in application of databases from the Healthcare Cost and Utilization Project (HCUP), showing the effect of payer status on outcomes and readmission in a number of surgical domains.
-He has won the Dean's Diversity and Healthcare Disparity Research Award, and also received a Housestaff of the Month Award from NewYork-Presbyterian/Weill Cornell in January 2019.
+He has won the Dean's Diversity and Healthcare Disparity Research Award, and also received a Housestaff of the Month Award from NewYork-Presbyterian/Weill Cornell Medical Center in January 2019.
 He is planning to stay on faculty at Weill Cornell after finishing his fellowship.

 Click below to download the application.